quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 identifier using a URI fragment (characters after a "#" in the URI) using only characters in the URI unreserved range; see {{Section 2.3 of RFC3986}}.
 Registration guidance and requirement for event schema URIs are provided in
 {{event-schema-reg}}.
-Event schemas by themselves are immutable and MUST NOT be extended.
+Event schemas by themselves are immutable once defined and MUST NOT be extended.

-Implementations that record concrete event types SHOULD list all event schemas in use.
+Implementations that record concrete event types SHOULD list all event schemas in use in a specific trace.
 This is achieved by including the appropriate URIs in the `event_schemas` field of the Trace ({{trace}}) and TraceSeq ({{traceseq}}) classes.
 The `event_schemas` is a hint to tools about the possible event namespaces, their extensions, and the event types/data types contained therein, that a qlog trace might contain.
 The trace MAY still contain event types that do not belong to a listed event schema.
 Inversely, not all event types associated with an event schema listed in `event_schemas` are guaranteed to be logged in a qlog trace.
 Tools MUST NOT treat either of these as an error; see {{tooling}}.

 In the following hypothetical example, a qlog trace contains events belonging to: